-Several factors can cause your windows to become cloudy or foggy.
+Foggy or cloudy windows can be caused by several factors.
 Significant differences between the exterior and interior temperatures and humidity can cause windows to become cloudy.
 For example, if the air outside is a lot colder than the air inside, the heated interior air won’t retain its moisture when it comes into contact with the cold window surface, which causes condensation to form.

-Foggy windows can also be from an underlying defect in the glass panes, especially with older systems.
+Cloudy windows can also be from an underlying defect in the glass panes or the window’s seal, especially with older systems.
 A window upgrade is often necessary to correct the issue.

 Good vs. Bad Condensation: What’s the Difference?

 Condensation on windows isn’t always a bad thing.
 For example, when you install high-efficiency windows, the presence of moisture indicates that they’re sealing your home correctly.
 When it’s hot out, the insulated glass allows less heat to penetrate, which results in the buildup of condensation on the outside when certain atmospheric conditions occur.

 Likewise, high humidity inside the home resulting from activities such as cooking, showering, or doing laundry can cause the inside of new, high-efficiency windows to fog up.
 The tight seal prevents the air from escaping or less humid exterior air from entering.
 You’re likely to notice this more when the temperature outside is 30 degrees Fahrenheit or colder.

 How Do You Keep House Windows From Fogging Up?